Key takeaways:

 The process of post-translational protein modification happens all the time and in a number of different ways, including the addition of other amino acids, sugar molecules, or fatty acids.

-The problem arises when too much homocysteine is available and ends up being incorporated into too many proteins.
-For example, homocysteine may be incorporated into certain proteins instead of methionine.
+The problem arises when too much homocysteine is available, and it ends up being incorporated into too many proteins.
+For example, homocysteine may take the place of methionine in proteins.
 The addition of homocysteine causes some proteins to become pro-inflammatory or pro-thrombotic.[ref]

-High homocysteine levels are also associated with increased oxidative stress and endoplasmic reticulum (ER) stress.
+High homocysteine levels are also associated with increased oxidative stress, mitochondrial dysfunction, and endoplasmic reticulum (ER) stress.

 Studies show that high homocysteine levels cause ER stress and activate the unfolded protein response pathway, which can lead to cell death.
 High homocysteine can induce oxidative stress in the ER.
 It can also modify proteins by incorporating homocysteine instead of methionine into the proteins.
 This change in sulfide bond formation then causes protein misfolding.[ref]